The Mainstreaming of Sleaze (and its Consequences)

 A newspaper item today tells of two schoolboys, both aged 14, who have been charged with raping a 13-year-old girl in Brisbane.
 This is shocking enough, but what is even more shocking is that such occurrences are becoming almost commonplace.
 On a daily basis we read of sexual assaults, rapes and other sexual crimes, often involving people at ever younger ages.

-Of course we live in a sex-soaked and sleaze-coated society where everything has become sexualized, and our young people are often the major targets.
+Of course we live in a sex-soaked and sleaze-coated society where everything has become sexualised, and our young people are often the major targets.
 Thus the steady increase in reports of sexual deviancy and crime by more and more people, including children, should not be all that surprising.

-Yeah, yeah, I can already hear the libertarians and porn-defenders chanting their mantra about no connection existing between the tsunami of sleaze and the rise in sexual misbehavior.
+Yeah, yeah, I can already hear the libertarians and porn-defenders chanting their mantra about no connection existing between the tsunami of sleaze and the rise in sexual misbehaviour.
 So just what were these two schoolboys feeding on?
 Cookbooks?
 Were they soaking up math textbooks?
 Somehow I don’t think so.

 If they are like most other sexual offenders, they had been feeding on a steady diet of smut, sleaze and porn.
 But the sad bit about all this is, one need not even go to Internet porn sites to get this.
 Unfortunately, smut, sleaze and porn can be found in big supply on plenty of “mainstream” sites today.

 Consider our daily newspapers.
 Most of them now have web versions of their printed newspapers.
 But these web versions tend to be even more daring and provocative than the print versions.
 Consider just one example (although most of the others can be just as bad – even the so-called respectable ones like the Melbourne Age feature plenty of sleaze on their websites).